 Data processing agreement

-This is essential when the SaaS vendor is supposed to handle the customer’s personal data.
-It necessitates the responsibilities and obligations of both parties with regard to data protection regulations.
+This is essential when the SaaS vendor is supposed to handle the customer’s data.
+It necessitates the responsibilities and obligations of both parties regarding data protection regulations.

 Master services agreement

 Also known as a framework agreement, it represents the business-level relationship between a SaaS vendor and buyer.
 It states the terms and conditions that both parties agreed regarding the subscriptions purchased by the customer.

 is an agreement specific to SaaS buyers; it defines the end-user's rights and obligations in using the vendor's software.
 It typically stipulates who owns the SaaS software, who can use it, and how much they can use it.

 It also covers how the SaaS provider keeps confidential information safe and who is responsible if something goes wrong.
 The customer's breach of this term can lead to lawsuits or penalties.

 - Employment agreements